create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **toVRMLString** (options?: Options): string

-Returns the X3D VRML-encoded string that, if parsed as the value of `createX3DFromString ()` of X3DBrowser, produce this scene.
+Returns the X3D VRML-encoded string that, if parsed as the value of `createX3DFromString ()` of X3DBrowser, will produce this scene.

 ##### Options